AdrianoR85/Advanced_SQL_Course/README.md

 ### Types of CTEs:
  - Non-Recursive CTE: Used to structure and simplify queries.
  - Recursive CTE: Used for hierarchical or tree-structured data.
+ - Nested CTE: When a CTE dependend on the other CTE

 ### Use Cases
 |Purpose	| Example Use |